 Activity Led By Frequency Conduct comprehensive orientation to familiarize new staff members with the CEMP, including PEP specific plans, the facility layout, and emergency resources.
-Director of Staff Development Orientation held within 10 days of employment.
+In-service Coordinator Orientation held within 10 days of employment.
 Incorporate into annual educational update training schedule to ensure that all staff are trained on the use of the CEMP, including PEP specific plans, and core preparedness concepts.
-Director of Staff Development Annually Maintain records of staff completion of training.
-Director of Staff Development Ongoing Ensure that residents are aware appropriately of the CEMP, including PEP specific plans, including what to expect of the facility before, during, and after an incident.
-Repeat briefly at time of incident.
+In-service Coordinator Annually Maintain records of staff completion of training.
+In-service Coordinator Ongoing Ensure that residents are aware appropriately of the CEMP, including PEP specific plans, including what to expect of the facility before, during, and after an incident.
+Administrator Director Social Services Repeat briefly at time of incident.
 Identify specific training requirements for individuals serving in Incident Management Team positions.
 Administrator Annually and as needed